FollyMaddy/AVR-projects/README.md

 Led's or Buzzers can be commected directly to the smartcard if around 3.3 - 4 Volt is applied.

-If you wat to do it safe then use a pull-up or a pull-down resistor !!!
+If you want to do it safe then use a pull-up or a pull-down resistor !!!

 Led's or Buzzers can be connected active-high or active-low.

-If led's are connected low the burn brighter.
+If led's are connected low they burn brighter.

 You can also put 2 led's on 1 port. (one led active high and  one led active low)

-scematic connecting the led :
+schematic connecting the led :

 (pb6) --|<|-- (+) vcc (led active low)